Lessons Learned Management

 The lessons containing documents are then live shared to the central Lessons learned library.
 As users make changes to lessons documents in the project they reflect immediately in the library.
 Even when the project is finally finished and archived from the server the ‘shared’ documents will persist in the Lessons Learned Library.

 PIAB automatically indexes the contents of the Library.
 So the results of your searches show which versions of the document the terms occurred in.
 Users can see how changes to lessons evolved in the files.
-This approach is very flexible allowing lessons to be collected in any format including email notes etc.
+As you can see this approach is very flexible.
+You can collect your lessons in any format including email notes etc.

 Utilising the lessons library

 You decide who has access to the Lessons Learned Library using the permissions model.
-Your Library can be made available to all or selected people to suit your needs.
+You can make the Library available to all or selected people to suit your needs.
 Users can then find our about relevant lessons from earlier projects very easily.
 Permitted users can either browse the list of projects and read all information on a certain project.
 Or a user can use the keyword search to search the indexed contents of the entire library to see when subjects match.

 The administrator or PSO team may also choose to produce some summary or key lessons documents.
 Often these include direct links to the source lessons documentation to help people get up to speed quickly.
 The PMO team can also use the assurance tools to keep an eye on who has been using the library.